AkashM006/SIG-Task-1/README.md

 Clone of a w3Schools's single page.

-Master branch has all the boilerplate.
+Master branch has the optimum features.

-Other branches have extra-features.
+All the other branches have beta features which will be merged with the master.

 Visit the website here : https://akashm006.github.io/SIG-Task-1/